 DAD.CEO: Being a business leader, can you give us some financial tips that a father should be teaching his children so they may have a better chance at succeeding in life?

 Frank Palmer: Kids today are very different in terms of their wants and needs.
 But regardless of which generation you come from, it always comes down to putting some money aside for a ‘rainy day’.
 A good example of that is some years ago, I had a client who came to me and informed me they would be declaring bankruptcy and therefore would not be able to pay their bills with us which would equate to millions of dollars by today’s standards.

 The first thing that I did was to take responsibility by calling every person that my agency owed money to, and I offered them to pay them 100 cents on the dollar of what we owed them provided they gave me longer payment terms.
 We were able to pay them back much quicker than was agreed to, but in doing so and sticking to what we had promised, I ended up with probably the best credit rating in the city.

-So, I think it’s important to demonstrate to your children about the responsibility of making good on what you owe.
+So, I think it’s important to demonstrate to your children the responsibility of making good on what you owe.
 It’s something you should always follow through on.
 And in doing so, your reputation will become stronger where you can take a very serious situation and turn it into a positive one.